Moderna Vaccine & Bivalent Booster Shot Available

-The coronavirus affects your lungs, nose, and throat.
+The coronavirus first infects your lungs, nose, and throat, but ultimately can affect any part of your body.
 People with COVID-19 have reported a wide range of symptoms and the list has grown since the pandemic began.
 Symptoms may appear 2-14 days after exposure to the virus and range from mild flu-like symptoms to severe illness.
 People with these symptoms or combinations of symptoms may be infected with COVID-19:

 - Body aches & muscle pains